Autotrader cars

 What other cars from Dacia are due this year?

-Dacia has set out a plan to launch four new all-electric models by 2030 and the first of which is due to arrive later this year in the form of a compact city car.
-We don’t know much about it yet, but Dacia promises a sub-€18,000 starting price and the brand’s usual rugged design features.
-Alongside its new EVs Dacia will be introducing more hybrid models into its range, so there will also be a new hybrid Sandero arriving soon.
+Dacia has set out a plan to launch four new all-electric models by 2030 and it has just reduced the price of the all-electric Spring making it the UK’s most affordable car.
+Alongside this EVs Dacia will be introducing more hybrid models into its range, so there will also be a new hybrid Sandero arriving soon.

 What other upcoming cars will this compete with?

 There are a few notable models like the Peugeot 408 and the smaller Citroën C4 which blur the lines between body types, but we expect the Dacia Striker will offer significantly better value than the lot of them.
-However, more newcomers from China are arriving all the time, so buyers may be tempted by alternatives like the upcoming Omoda 7.
+However, more newcomers from China are arriving all the time, so buyers may be tempted by alternatives like the Omoda 7.